-This failure of local-global principle is connected with the fact that in totally real fields, the genus of the quadratic form $x^2+y^2+z^2$ rarely consists only of one equivalence class \cite{Pe2}; therefore, it is difficult to prove any global results about sums of squares in these cases (already proving the tight upper bound for $\P(\Z[\sqrt3])$ was tricky, see the proof of Theorem \ref{th:quadratic}).
+This failure of local-global principle is connected with the fact that in totally real fields, the genus of the quadratic form $x^2+y^2+z^2$ rarely consists only of one equivalence class \cite{Pe2}; therefore, it is difficult to prove any global results about sums of squares in these cases (already proving the tight upper bound for $\P(\Z[\sqrt3])$ was tricky, see the discussion below Theorem \ref{th:quadratic}).
 Nevertheless, there are some recent results for totally real orders.
-Tinková \cite{Ti} examined the Pythagoras number of maximal orders in simplest cubic fields.
+Tinková \cite{Ti} examined the Pythagoras number of orders in simplest cubic fields; one of the present authors \cite{KrCubic} exhibited an exceptional case with very different behaviour.
 Collinet \cite{Co} and Kala and Yatsyna \cite{KY2} investigated rings of the form $\O_K\bigl[\frac{1}{n}\bigr]$ where $K$ is totally real.
-For real quadratic fields, B.\ M.\ Kim examined sums of non-vanishing squares with J.\ Y.\ Kim in \cite{KK}, and sums of distinct squares with P.-S.\ Park in \cite{KP}.
-The paper \cite{KY} also shows an application of the Pythagoras number for constructing a universal quadratic form.
-A generalisation of the Pythagoras number, the so-called $g$-invariants, are the subject of recent study as well, see e.g.\ papers by Icaza and Chan \cite{Ic, CI} or Sasaki \cite{SaEng}.
+For real quadratic orders, B.\ M.\ Kim examined sums of non-vanishing squares with J.\ Y.\ Kim in \cite{KK}, and sums of distinct squares with P.-S.\ Park in \cite{KP}.
+The papers \cite{KY, KY3} also show an application of the Pythagoras number for the construction of a universal quadratic form.
+A generalisation of the Pythagoras number, the so-called $g$-invariants, are the subject of recent study as well, see e.g.\ papers by Icaza and Chan \cite{CI, Ic}, Sasaki \cite{SaEng} or Yatsyna and one of the present authors \cite{KrY}.
 We shall need them in Subsection \ref{ss:sqrt5upper} and provide a definition there.

 Studying Pythagoras numbers of fields is easier.
-The local-global principle yields $\P(\,\cdot\,)\leq 4$ for number fields, so more complicated fields are studied.
+For number fields, the local-global principle yields $\P(\,\cdot\,)\leq 4$, so more complicated fields are studied.
 The case of non-formally real fields is also well understood \cite{Pf}, while the theory for formally real fields is rich -- by Hoffmann \cite{Ho}, every $n\in\N$ appears as the Pythagoras number of such a field -- and still a vivid research area.
 From many recent papers we mention those of Becher, Grimm, Van Geel, Leep, Hu, Tikhonov and Yanchevskii \cite{BGV, BL, BV, Hu, TVY}.